pusher/pusher-http-go/README.md

 client := pusher.ClientFromEnv("PUSHER_URL")
 ```

-This is particularly relevant if you are using Pusher as a Heroku add-on, which stores credentials in a `"PUSHER_URL"` environment variable.
+This is particularly relevant if you are using Pusher Channels as a Heroku add-on, which stores credentials in a `"PUSHER_URL"` environment variable.

 #### HTTPS